jmy19/challenge/customer-success.md

 Make sure to read about the qualities of a successful bot in the _Materials_ below.
 When you are finished, please send us the link to your bot for feedback.

-Have fun, and if you have questions, please feel free to contact [Mike](mailto:mike@ada.support) 😊
+Have fun, and if you have questions, please feel free to contact [Jason](mailto:jason@ada.support) 😊

 ## Materials